JanWoyzi/Readout_Datalogger/README.md

 tomst_snow_plot_sep(overview, daily_averages, selection = NULL)
 ```

-_…plotting all data for each winter with the optional selection of only specific winters according to the column “Winter_id” and the parameter “selection.”_
+_…plotting all data for each winter with the optional selection of only specific winters according to the column “Winter_id” and the parameter `selection`_

 > **overview:** (_data frame_) from tomst_snow()